Overview of Brain rot wiki: Interner Slang and Educational Innovation

 Brainrot words

 "Brainrot words" reflect the cognitive saturation from constant social media exposure.
-This terminology, academically classified within electronic anthropology and sociolinguistics, encompasses a unique lexicon born from viral content, memes, and online cultural phenomena.
-Notable examples include "skibidi," "gyat," and "rizz," which have transcended their original digital contexts to become integrated into broader youth vernacular.
+This brain rot terminology, academically classified within electronic anthropology and sociolinguistics, encompasses a unique lexicon born from viral content, memes, and online cultural phenomena.

 image.png